Supply_Chain_Law_Banner_New.webp

 Germany will introduce a law obliging companies to take responsibility for what happens along their supply chain.
 Is this a blueprint to stop human rights and environmental violations?

-Modern day slavery, illegal deforestation, theft of water resources, and even child labour.
-The list of drawbacks related to the way food and other products are manufactured is long.
-For this reason, in February 2021 the German government agreed to a new law called Lieferkettengesetz (translating to “supply chain law”), which should come into effect in 2023.
+Modern-day slavery, illegal deforestation, theft of water resources, and even child labour.
+The list of drawbacks related to how food and other products are manufactured is long.
+For this reason, in February 2021, the German government agreed to a new law called Lieferkettengesetz (translating to “supply chain law”), which should come into effect in 2023.
 The idea is that companies with more than 3.000 employees will be obliged to take responsibility over their full supply chain, from raw material to the finished product.1

 Why do we need a law of this kind?